nihil-momenti/music_moves/report/report.rst

     This report details the design and implementation of an "air drum" interactive music program.
 Various methods for implementing this on consumer hardware utilising a simple webcam are explored.
-The results from
+The results from the current implementation are promising with correct strike rates of 87-92% achieved with false positives of only 13-30%.
+Possible improvements to the system are explored for future work.

 .. sectnum::